-I am a stay-at-home Mom and, with 4 boys, you can believe I was busy.
+I was a stay-at-home Mom and, with 4 boys, you can believe I was busy.
 Fundraising (lots of that!), volunteering (something that continues on today), taxi to Beavers, Cubs, Scouts, Venturers, Rovers, camps, T-Ball … you get the picture.
 Now that I am a grandmother I cannot believe how quickly those years with them at home have disappeared.